 Sold in Gallons, in Black, Red, or Blue.

-Each order receives a free roller & metal tray kit, paint suit, maroon abrasive pad, a pair of latex gloves, and two 10" wooden stir sticks - a $10 value!
+Each order includes a free roller & metal tray kit, paint suit, abrasive pad, 1 roll of painter's masking tape, & two 10" stir sticks (a $10 value!).

 The item was added to your wishlist.

 The item was added to your shop cart.

 IMPORTANT!
 The TotalBoat Underdog paint you receive will have one of two EPA numbers.
 All Underdog paints have the same effective formula, and similar colors, but depending on the EPA number, will use different thinners and solvents.
 Look on the can label to find the EPA number, then refer to the Technical Data Sheet at left that matches the number on your can.
 The data below is for cans with EPA number 60061-132-89049.
 If the EPA number on your can is 9339-20-89049, please refer to the Technical Data Sheet for that number.

 Info for cans with EPA number 60061-132-89049